department-of-veterans-affairs/va-digital-service-handbook/_pages/digital-standards.md

 At a minimum,

-* Publish code to the Veteran-facing Services Platform Github repository
+* Publish code to the Veteran-facing Services Platform GitHub repository
-* Use Github Issues (or another agile project management tool) to track team tasks so they're visible to the whole team
+* Use GitHub Issues (or another agile project management tool) to track team tasks so they're visible to the whole team
-* Publish your team's product, research, and design materials in the Github "Product" repository
+* Publish your team's product, research, and design materials in the GitHub "Product" repository

 > {{ page.seemore }}